 - Mountainous Terrain

-During the winter the land cools off and reach lower temperatures than during the summer.
+During the winter, the land cools off and reaches lower temperatures than during the summer.
 This allows the air above it to cool down more as well.
 When the moist air from the sea comes in contact with the cold air over land, condensation will take place much easier.

-This scenario often leads to areas with high rainfall on the windward side, and dry, warm weather on the leeway side of a mountain near the coast.
+This scenario often leads to areas with high rainfall on the windward side and dry, warm weather on the leeward side of a mountain near the coast.
 The Chinook Winds in North America are a perfect example of this phenomenon.
 It is perfectly explained in this article.

 The Northwestern coast of the United States with the Rocky Mountains to its east and the KwaZulu Natal coast with the Drakensberg Mountain Range to its west in South Africa are two well-known examples that come to mind.

 The coastal regions we are familiar with in temperate climates have some very unique weather conditions that will be familiar to anyone living in or have frequently visited coastal town and cities.